In this section:

-The UK's decision to leave the EU does not alter the strict safety laws that govern our cosmetic products, including the current ban on animal testing.
-In the 2020 transition period after leaving with a deal, it is business as usual for cosmetics companies in the UK.
+The UK's decision to leave the EU did not alter the strict safety laws that govern our cosmetic products, including the current ban on animal testing.

-Consumers may have concerns about the ban on animal testing, but we would like to stress that the UK cosmetics industry voluntarily abandoned animal testing seven years ahead of the EU-wide ban, so you can be assured this is not going to change.
+Consumers may have concerns about the ban on animal testing, but we would like to stress that the UK cosmetics industry voluntarily abandoned animal testing seven years ahead of the EU-wide ban, so you can be assured this has not changed.

 'Not tested on animals' claims

-Fact - All cosmetics sold in Europe could make the same claim now.
+Fact - All cosmetics sold in the UK and Europe could make the same claim now.

-The common criteria for cosmetic claims, which are now part of European cosmetics law, prohibit claims that are no more than claiming compliance with legal requirements.
-Since the ban on animal testing applies equally to all cosmetic products on the EU market, it would appear that claims relating to avoidance of animal testing would not be permitted.
+The common criteria for cosmetic claims, which are now part of UK and European cosmetics law, prohibit claims that are no more than claiming compliance with legal requirements.
+Since the ban on animal testing applies equally to all cosmetic products on the UK and EU markets, it would appear that claims relating to avoidance of animal testing would not be permitted, as it could imply that products not making the claim are tested on animals, which is not true.
 That law covers claims in the form of text, illustrations, logos or pictorial forms and similar depictions.

-The European Commission is expected to confirm that such broad 'animal-friendly' claims are prohibited when it reviews guidance.
-However, explicit statements relating to a company's philosophy regarding animal testing ought to remain acceptable under the common criteria.
+However, explicit statements relating to a company's philosophy regarding animal testing ought to remain acceptable under the Common Criteria.

 The cosmetics industry is contributing to efforts for a global ban

-Fact - The European cosmetics industry has invested more than €70 million and has been working for over 25 years to develop alternative methodologies to animal testing and promote the adoption of these methods globally.
+Fact - The UK and European cosmetics industry has invested more than €70 million and has been working for over 25 years to develop alternative methodologies to animal testing and promote the adoption of these methods globally.

 The safety of products placed on the market is the highest priority of the cosmetics industry.
 Thanks to the enormous contribution and investment that the cosmetics industry has made globally towards Alternatives to Animal Testing, the cosmetics industry is a leader in this field.
 Further information about the development of alternative methodologies may be found at Cosmetics Europe's website.